ibm-cloud-docs/assistant/dialog-voice-actions.md

 ## Adding phone-specific responses to your dialog or actions
 {: #dialog-voice-actions-add}

-To initiate a voice-specific interactions from a dialog node or a step in an action, add a response within the `output.generic` array using the appropriate response type.
+To initiate a voice-specific interaction from a dialog node or a step in an action, add a response within the `output.generic` array using the appropriate response type.

 Although many response types can be specified using the {{site.data.keyword.conversationshort}} user interface, phone-specific response types must currently be added using the JSON editor.
 {: note}